occopus/docs/sphinx/source/user/features.rst

 **Wide range of supported resources**

-| Occopus can be used with a wide variety of different technologies including most
+| Occopus supports a wide variety of interfaces for allocating cloud
-  major cloud providers.
+  or container resources.
+Some of the most widespread supported interfaces are ec2, nova, docker and occi.
+The list of supported interfaces is growing due to the modular and extensible feature of Occopus.
 | :ref:`List of supported technologies <clouds>`

 **Hybrid cloud support**

-| Occopus can be used to deploy the nodes of your infrastucture into different clouds,
+| Occopus can deploy your infrastucture by allocating each node on a different cloud.
-  making it more flexible, versatile and error-proof.
-To use different clouds/backends, simply set the desired type in the resource section of the node definition.
+  Multiple type of clouds can be used within the same infrastructure, therefore we call it hybrid cloud support.
+It is also possible to let Occopus dynamically choose between a given list of clouds at deployment time.
+To use multiple resources, nodes must have multiple implementations and optionally implementations can be filtered in the infrastructure description.
 | :ref:`Resource section of node definition <userdefinitionresourcesection>`
+| :ref:`Infrastructure descriptions <infradescription>`

-**Multiple configuration tool support**
+**Multiple configuration management support**

-Use Chef, Cloud-init, pre-defined images, or any combination of these in the same infrastructure.
+Occopus can utilise Chef, Cloud-init, pre-defined images, or any combination of these in the same infrastructure.
 Occopus has access to various configuration and contextualization methods:

 * You can use pre-defined images in the resource section of the node definition